jay-tux/configs/README.md

  1. feh (for the backgrounds)
  1. jgmenu (small graphical dmenu variant)

-All modules, except yay, are installed by the installer (./install.sh), which also copies all files to their intended destination.
+All modules, except the package manager, are installed by the installer (./install.sh), which also copies all files to their intended destination.
+IMPORTANT: when running the installation script, be sure to pass as ``$1`` the command for your package manager.
+If not, the script assumes ``yay`` is your package manager.
 If wanted, you can run [./other.sh], which install a bunch of other packages as well.
 To run both, simply run [./other.sh -c], which does all you need.